guildai/guild.ai/pages/docs/tutorials/train-mnist.md

 guild models
 ```

-The list will contain two models associated with the `mnist` package:
+The list contains two models associated with the `mnist` package:

 ``` output
 mnist/mnist-cnn      CNN classifier for MNIST